“I no longer define myself by my ability to carry or raise a child”, says breast cancer survivor Anna Crollman.

 Life as we knew it was ripped from our hands.
 My diagnosis and impending treatment put our plans of starting a family in immediate jeopardy.

-Facing loss and grief
+Facing loss and grief over my fertility

 My diagnosis left me devastated.
 I was suddenly fighting for my life, and the motherhood goals on which I based my entire being and self-worth were wretched from me in an instant.